NehaDadhich/nehasFoodWorld/recipes/rajma-masala.md

 ###Ingredients
-- 1 cup of red kidney beans
+- 1 cup of dry red kidney beans for soaking or 2 cans (420 grams each) of canned kidney beans
 - 1 cup of onion puree
 - 2 cups of tomato puree
 - 1 tablespoon of ginger garlic paste